first-try-software/the_secret_ingredient/README.md

 The talk covers where flakiness comes from, how to recognize it, and how to resolve it, including the following topics:

 * Non-Determinism
-  * The System Clock
-  * Random Numbers
-  * Network Connections
 * Order Dependence
-  * Shared State
 * Race Conditions
-  * Asyncronous IO

-This repository is organized as a series of commite to a class called `RubyConf` and its associated specs.
+This repository is organized as a series of commits to a class called `RubyConf` and its associated specs.
 You can follow along one commit at a time, or via the following tags:

 * step-01 / flaky-system-clock
 * step-02 / resolved-system-clock